 The crab spring rolls were as expected, a good clean taste offset by the accompanying sweet but rather bland sauce.

 Unadventurously, we plumped for just a short selection of mains, red snapper fillet with a tomato vinaigrette from the French side of the menu and and a Thai dish of scallops in chili paste.

-The pan fried fish fillet was perfectly cooked, moist, firm flesh with a very fresh flavour, if just a little bit too oily.
+The chek had cooked the pan fried fish fillet à point, moist, firm flesh with a very fresh flavour, if just a little bit too oily.
 The tomato vinaigrette contrasted nicely with just enough acidity coming through from the lime zest.

 As sides, you can choose from French Fries, pureed potato or sauteed herb potatoes, so we tried them all and can report they all passed the test.